16 On-Page SEO Examples That Will Rock Your World!

 For example, this post targets the keyword.
 “How Many Blog Posts Do You Need Before Traffic Comes In?”

 And there is no exact match in the first paragraph of the content.
-But there is a partial match, and that is good enough for SEO purposes.
+But there is a partial match, which is good enough for SEO purposes.

 #6- Keyword Frequency